arkaitznaiz/mymenu/README.md

 Basically, all asked ponts in specification are covered, but these ones:

 - User management is incomplete: you can register a new user, but for the rest you should use admin interface.
+- No email sending at all: its not configured to work with celery, neither basic email SMTP configuration.
 - Some exceptions.
 - A little bug showing a different product name on breadcrumbs when updating its name, and only in case of that name being already registered earlier.